-The most widespread condition affecting those 65 and older is coronary heart disease, followed by stroke, cancer, pneumonia and the flu.
+The most widespread health conditions affecting those 65 and older include arthritis, heart disease, stroke, cancer, pneumonia and the flu.
 Accidents, especially falls that result in hip fractures, are also unfortunately common in the elderly.

-- Heart conditions (hypertension, vascular disease, congestive heart failure, high blood pressure and coronary artery disease)
+- Cardiovascular conditions (hypertension, heart disease, congestive heart failure, high blood pressure and coronary artery disease)

-- Frequent falls, which can lead to fractures
+- Frequent falls, which can lead to bone fractures

 - Parkinson’s disease

-- A slowed reaction time, which is especially important when judging if a person can drive.
+- A slowed reaction time, which is especially important when judging whether a person can safely drive.

-- Thinner skin, which can lead to breakdowns and wounds that don't heal quickly
+- Thinner skin, which can lead to tears and wounds that heal very slowly.

-- A weakened immune system, which can make fighting off viruses, bacteria and diseases difficult
+- A weakened immune system, which can make fighting off viruses, bacterial infections and other diseases more difficult.

-- Diminished sense of taste or smell, especially for smokers, which can lead to diminished appetite and dehydration
+- A diminished sense of taste and smell, especially for smokers, which can lead to a loss of appetite and dehydration.

 This list can seem daunting, but with proper medical care, good lifestyle choices, and support from family caregivers and health care professionals, elders can enjoy a long, high-quality life.